Kumai: Demographics

-Kumai District is the largest district in the West Kotawaringin regency, and is divided into three sub-districts: Kumai, Pangkalan Lada, and Pangkalan Banteng.
-Each district is about 4.456 km2.
+Kumai District was formerly much the largest district in the West Kotawaringin regency, but it is now divided into three new districts: Kumai (covering the largest part of the old district), Pangkalan Lada, and Pangkalan Banteng.
+Kumai District now covers about 2,915.05 km2, while Pangkalan District covers 1,311.73 km2 and Pangkalan Lada covers 284.73 km2.

-There are 39,086 people living in Kumai.
+There were 53,054 people living in the reduced Kumai District in mid 2022, while Pangkalan Banteng had 38,235 inhabitants and Pangkalan Lada had 34,964.
 Kumai has 155 RTs (neighborhood administrative units), and 23 RWs (residence administrative units).

-The capital of Kumai District is Kumai.
-It is divided into three sub-districts and eighteen administrative villages (rural desa and urban kelurahan).
-The sub districts are Kumai Hulu, Kumai Hilir and Candi.
+The capital of the new Kumai District is Kumai.
+It is now divided into 18 administrative villages (rural desa and urban kelurahan).
+The new districts are Kumai Hulu, Kumai Hilir and Candi.
 The regions are Cabang, Teluk Pulai, Sekonyer, Batu Belaman, Pangkalan Satu, Kubu, Sei, Bakau, Bedaun, Teluk Bogam, Keraya, Sebuai, Kapitan, and Bumiharjo.

-The capital of the Pangkalan Lada district is Pandu Senjaya.
+The capital of the Pangkalan Lada District is Pandu Senjaya.
 The district was initially proposed as a center for Kumai, covering seven counties (Makarti Jaya, Pangkalan Lada, Pandu Senjaya, Lada Mandala Jaya, Sumber Agung, Sungai Rangit Jaya and Purba Sari).

 Karang Mulya is the capital of Pangkalan Banteng District (ex Natai Kerbau SP 4).
 It is the easternmost district and covers eight counties (Desa Mulya Jadi, Pangkalan Banteng, Karang Mulya, Marga Mulya, Arga Mulya, Amin Jaya, Sido Mulya and Kebun Agung).